 What are myths?
 What distinguishes myths from other kinds of stories?
 What questions were myths designed to answer?
 Why do myths remain relevant today?
 In this course we will explore these questions through a survey of a few myths taken from ancient Greece and Rome.
 We will take a look at the Greek story of how the world was created, the battles between heroes and gods at Troy, and the founding of Rome by descendants of Trojan exiles.

 Kenneth B. Clark, the psychologist whose studies on racial identity helped shape America’s historic 1954 Brown v.
 Board of Education decision, analyzed the role of racial identity relative to the struggle for equality.
 Despite progress toward said equality, race continues to define United States culture and—in the view of many—prevents the development of the “just society” envisioned by Clark, Martin Luther King, and others.
 Through research, debate and other class interactions, students will explore specific questions relative to this ongoing debate—a debate intensified in the presidential election of 2008.

 Instructor: Dr. Jerry Jones

-Will explore the history of the concept of self-motivation.
-Will analyze barriers to self motivation and apply strategies for assuming greater personal responsibility toward what is of value.
+This course will explore the history of the concept of self-motivation.
+It will also offer student opportunities to analyze barriers to self motivation and apply strategies for assuming greater personal responsibility toward what is of value.

 Instructor: Dr. Eric Grossman